zcvele/OfficeDocs-SkypeForBusiness/Teams/join-verification-check.md

 **APPLIES TO:** ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Meetings ![Image of a checkmark for yes](/office/media/icons/success-teams.png) Webinars ![Image of a x for no](/office/media/icons/cancel-teams.png)Town halls

-To ensure a seamless meeting experience, it's essential to manage how anonymous and unfederated external participants join meetings and webinars within your organisation.
+To ensure a seamless meeting experience, it's essential to manage how anonymous and unverified external participants join meetings and webinars within your organization.
 Anonymous participants include users who join a Teams meeting without signing in, via the Teams web app, or through external meeting platforms.

-Allowing anonymous and unfederated external users to bypass the lobby can result in web bots joining and disrupting meetings and webinars.
-As an admin, you can enforce human verification checks for these users to join meetings in your organisation.
+If anonymous and unverified external are allowed to bypass the lobby, web bots might join and disrupt meetings and webinars.
+As an admin, you can enforce human verification checks for these users to join meetings in your organization.
 Implementing a CAPTCHA challenge helps prevent unwanted web-based bots from joining, recording, and causing disturbances in meetings and webinars.
-Users will have the option to choose between a text CAPTCHA with Latin characters and an audio CAPTCHA in English.
+Users can choose between a text CAPTCHA with Latin characters and an audio CAPTCHA in English.

-If your organizers allow anonymous users to bypass the lobby, web bots might join and disrupt their meetings and webinars.
-As an admin, you can require human verification checks for anonymous users to join meetings in your org.
-Requiring a CAPTCHA challenge can prevent unwanted web-based bots from joining, recording, and causing disturbances in meetings and webinars.

 :::image type="content" source="media/captcha-audio-small.png" alt-text="Screenshot of a user named Daniela completing an audio CAPTCHA challenge to join a meeting." lightbox="media/captcha-audio-expand.png":::
 :::image type="content" source="media/captcha-text-small.png" alt-text="Screenshot of a user named Daniela completing a text CAPTCHA challenge to join a meeting." lightbox="media/captcha-text-expand.png":::

 ## Manage verification checks for meetings and webinars in your org

-You can use the Teams admin center or PowerShell to manage verification checks for meetings and webinars in your org.
+You can use the Teams admin center or PowerShell to manage verification checks for meetings and webinars in your organization.

 |Teams admins center policy value |PowerShell setting value | Behavior|
 |---------|---------|---------------|